Software-Engineering-2021-P9/solidarity-purchasing-group-P09/docs/Sprint3Retrospective.md

 ### Macro statistics

-- Number of stories committed vs done
+- Number of stories committed vs done  -> 5 stories done out of 7 stories(2 of them from previous sprint 1 is done)
-- Total points committed vs done
+- Total points committed vs done -> 13 points done out of 20
-- Nr of hours planned vs spent (as a team)
+- Nr of hours planned vs spent (as a team) -> Nr of hours planned is 111h and spent

 **Remember** a story is done ONLY if it fits the Definition of Done: